The Monsters Are Due on Maple Street

-"The Monsters Are Due on Maple Street" is episode 22 in the first season of the American television anthology series The Twilight Zone.
+"The Monsters Are Due on Maple Street" is the 22nd episode in the first season of the American television anthology series The Twilight Zone.
 The episode was written by Rod Serling, the creator-narrator of the series.
-It originally aired on March 4, 1960 on CBS.
+It originally aired on March 4, 1960, on CBS.
 In 2009, TIME named it one of the ten best Twilight Zone episodes.

 Opening narration

 The narration continues after the neighbors wonder if what flew overhead was a meteor.

 Plot

-Maple Street is full of children playing and adults talking when a shadow passes over, accompanied by a roar and a flash of light.
-Everyone notices, but they assume that it is a meteor and quickly resume their activities.
-The residents soon discover that their power went off, affecting stoves, lawnmowers, cars, phones, even portable radios.
-They gather in the street to discuss the situation.
-Pete Van Horn, hammer slung in his bib overalls, volunteers to walk over to Floral Street, the next street over, to see if it is affected as well.
-His neighbors, Steve Brand and Charlie Farnsworth, decide to go into town, but Tommy, a neighborhood boy, urges them not to go.
+One late-summer afternoon, Maple Street is full of children playing and adults talking and doing yard work, when a shadow passes over, accompanied by a roar and a flash of light.
+Everyone notices, but they assume it is a passing meteor and resume their activities.
+The residents soon discover that their power went off, affecting stoves, lawnmowers, cars, phones, even portable radios, and they gather in the street to discuss the situation.
+Pete Van Horn volunteers to walk over to Floral Street, to see if it is affected.
+His neighbors, Steve Brand and Charlie Farnsworth, decide to go into town to investigate further, but Tommy, a neighborhood boy, urges them not to go.
 Tommy has read a story of an alien invasion causing similar issues, and says that the monsters do not want anyone to leave the street.
-Tommy adds that in the story, the aliens are living as a family that appears to be human but who are actually scouts, and the power outage that they cause is meant to isolate the neighborhood.
+Tommy adds that in the story, the aliens are living as a family that appears to be human but are actually scouts, and the power outage they cause is to isolate the neighborhood.
 The adults are incredulous, assuring him that the cause is natural.

 Another resident, Les Goodman, tries unsuccessfully to start his car.
-As he is walking over to join the other residents, the car starts by itself.
-This, coupled with the fact that Les didn't rush outside when things started, makes the neighbors suspect that Les may be an alien.
-Charlie says Les had always been an oddball, and suggests they go over and investigate, while Steve urges them to be calm and not act like a mob.
-As they all gather, one woman brings up Les' late nights spent standing in the garden looking up at the sky, as if waiting or looking for something.
-Les, defending himself as a resident of Maple Street for five years, claims to suffer from insomnia, admonishes his neighbors that they should take caution and not panic.
+However, after he walks away from the car, it starts by itself.
+This makes the neighbors suspect that Les may be an alien.
+As they all gather, one woman brings up Les' late nights spent standing in the garden looking at the sky, as if waiting or looking for something.
+Les, defending himself as a resident of Maple Street for five years, claims to suffer from insomnia and admonishes his neighbors that they should use caution and not panic.
 Steve tries to defuse the situation and prevent it from becoming a witch-hunt, but tensions remain high.